MicrosoftDocs/VBA-Docs/api/Excel.CalculatedItems.md

 ## Remarks

-A PivotTable report that contains January, February, and March items could have a calculated item named "FirstQuarter" defined as the sum of the amounts in January, February, and March.
+A PivotTable report that contains January, February, and March items could have a calculated item named FirstQuarter defined as the sum of the amounts in January, February, and March.

 Use the **[CalculatedItems](Excel.PivotField.CalculatedItems.md)** method of the **PivotField** object to return the **CalculatedItems** collection.